For consultants, fractional CTOs & agencies Engagement playbook

 Ship & enable the team

-• Walk PMs through @devintern/pm: Figma frames, logs, and prompts into tracker-ready specs.
+• Show PMs @devintern/pm: Figma frames, logs, and rough prompts into codebase-grounded tickets in their tracker.

 3. Week 2+ Checkpoint 3 / 3